 You’re bound to receive negative feedback and dental complaints from patients who probably weren’t satisfied with their treatment.
 These patients might escalate the issue by writing a negative review of your practice, which could harm your online reputation.

-But the good news is such complaints about dentists preventable.
+But the good news is such complaints about dentists are preventable.
 In this article, we’ve covered the most common dental complaints that patients make and how you can resolve them.

 This is a image about resolving complaints about dentist practice.
 It shows the 5 types of dental complaints and how to solve them

-5 Types of dental complaints and how to solve them
+5 types of dental complaints and how to solve them

-When it comes to dental care, patients may encounter various complaints or concerns.
-These issues can range from pain and discomfort during procedures to dissatisfaction with the results.
-Here are five common types of dental complaints and their practical solutions.
+When it comes to dental care, patients may encounter obstacles to receiving the service they want.
+When this happens, they will voice various complaints or concerns.
+These issues can range from pain and discomfort during procedures to dissatisfaction with the results of a treatment or frustration with the front office staff.
+Regardless of the issue, these patient complaints can harm your reputation.

 Dental complaint 1: The treatment was too expensive

 Cost is a significant concern for many individuals seeking dental care.
 Dental treatments can be expensive, making accessing the necessary care challenging for some patients.
+Especially if the patients don’t have dental insurance, the costs can even shock them.

 This is a image about resolving complaints about dentist practice.
 A dentist while operating his patient.